rcy0228/azure-spring-cloud-training/11-configure-ci-cd/README.md

 - It compiles and packages the application using Maven

-- It authenticates to Azure Spring Cloud using the credentials we just configured
+- It authenticates to Azure Spring Apps using the credentials we just configured

-- It adds the Azure Spring Cloud extensions to the Azure CLI (this step should disappear when the service is in final release)
+- It adds the Azure Spring Apps extensions to the Azure CLI (this step should disappear when the service is in final release)

-- It deploys the application to your Azure Spring Cloud instance
+- It deploys the application to your Azure Spring Apps instance

 This workflow is configured to be triggered whenever code is pushed to the repository.
 There are many other [events that trigger GitHub actions](https://help.github.com/en/articles/events-that-trigger-workflows).
 You could, for example, deploy each time a new tag is created on the project.